harakeke-2024/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Connor Wiltshire

-- I can play the guitar.
+- I like to row
-- I love camping.
+- I support Everton
-- I am afraid of birds.
+- I have been to space

-## Buzz Aldrin
+## Michael Moll

 - I can hula hoop.
 - I love climbing trees.